StIvesTabletop/stivestabletop.github.io/BoardGames/Fantasy.md

 * [Magical Athlete link]({{ site.data.BoardGameLinks.MagicalAthlete.BGGLink }})

 A very simple game so it is quick to teach and get playing and has a nice pace and variety that keeps everyone involved.
-The game has 25 different "athletes" or characters each with a special power that you take turns drafting to join your team.
+The game has 25 different "athletes" or characters, each with a special power, that you take turns drafting to join your team.
 You start with some seed money and the character choices are lined up on a drafting board - just 5 spaces with the character at one end costing 0 to recruit then increasing in cost across the board - make your choice and pay the cost.
-Then characters slide down to fill in the gap and a new one joins in position 5, continue until everyone has a full team.
+Then characters slide down to fill in the gap and a new one joins in position 5, continuing until everyone has a full team.

 The next phase is the races, where you flip the board over and everyone secretly chooses a character to run each race, with the victory points available per race for first and second place increasing as the game continues.
 Each race is literally just dice rolling apart from the special powers, which is where the fun starts as the powers and die rolls can interact in wildly unpredictable ways.